clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 Overview
 ********

 We created the Deep Learning Reference Stack to help AI developers deliver the best experience on Intel® Architecture.
 This stack reduces complexity common with deep learning software components, provides flexibility for customized solutions, and enables you to quickly prototype and deploy Deep Learning workloads.
-Use this tutorial to run benchmarking workloads on your solution.
+Use this guide to run benchmarking workloads on your solution.

 The Deep Learning Reference Stack is available in the following versions: